 - receiving up to an additional two week extension from the date of Commencement as provided by the Office of the Registrar to satisfactorily complete all academic responsibilities in time for a May diploma, or

 - enrollment in the summer session to convert any failing or incomplete grades to marks that are passing.

-Students who receive the two week extension but who fail to complete their academic responsibility in that time frame will receive a failing grade in all courses not satisfactorily completed.
+Students who receive an extension but who fail to complete their academic responsibility in that time frame will receive a failing grade in all courses not satisfactorily completed.
 Consequences of this may include, but are not limited to:

 - repetition of the entire senior year, or